Smutty Smiff

-Smutty Smiff (born 5 July 1959 in East London, England), also known as Stephen Dennis Smith, is a British musician, one of the founding members of rockabilly punk band Levi and the Rockats, discovered by Leee Black Childers, tour manager of David Bowie, Iggy Pop and the Stooges.
+Smutty Smiff (born 5 July 1959 in East London, England), also known as Stephen Dennis Smith, is a British musician best known as one of the founding members of rockabilly punk band Levi and the Rockats, who were famously discovered by and associated with photographer Leee Black Childers, tour manager of David Bowie, Johnny Thunders and the Heartbreakers, and Iggy Pop, both as a solo act and with the Stooges.

 Biography

-In 1977, Childers had just finished the Anarchy tour with Sex Pistols, the Clash, Siouxsie and the Banshees and Johnny Thunders and the Heartbreakers.
-After the tour was over, Levi Dexter met Childers at a rockabilly concert in London.
-Childers decided to start a fresh project.
-Dexter and Smutty Smiff decided to form a band together, even though Smiff had no musical training.
-One week later, Childers purchased a double bass for Smiff and a first gig was booked in Max's Kansas City.
+By the beginning of 1977, Childers had recently finished his commitments on the controversial and tumultuous Anarchy Tour, a tour headlined by the Sex Pistols, the Clash and Johnny Thunders and the Heartbreakers, with additional support from the Damned and Siouxsie and the Banshees at select gigs.
+Following the conclusion of the tour, Levi Dexter met Childers at a rockabilly concert in London, where Childers had expressed his interest in discovering a fresh musical project.
+Following this meeting, Dexter and Smutty Smiff decided to form a band together, despite Smiff having had no prior musical training.
+One week later, Childers purchased a double bass for Smiff, and the band's first gig was subsequently booked in Max's Kansas City.